caseyscarborough/github/README.md

 ### Unauthenticated Requests

 There are multiple different unauthenticated requests to the API.
-These are performed when no credentials are given, and usually start with `GitHub`.
+These are performed when no credentials are given, and are shown below starting with `GitHub`.
+Unauthenticated methods can certainly be called from an authenticated client, and this is recommended as to not reach the hourly [rate limit](http://developer.github.com/v3/#rate-limiting).

 ### Authenticated Requests